 ClaimCheck development and maintenance of assistant surgeon values includes two designations, always and never.
 ClaimCheck uses the ACS as its primary source for determining assistant surgeon designations.
-Effective September 1, 2010, ForwardHealth will be updating the list of procedure codes allowable with an assistant surgeon designation to be consistent with ClaimCheck.

 For example, if a provider bills procedure code 10040 (Acne surgery [eg, marsupialization, opening or removal of multiple milia, comedones, cysts, pustules]) with modifier -80 (assistant surgeon), ClaimCheck determines that the procedure does not require an assistant surgeon and denies the procedure code.